Is There A Kyphosis Brace? What Kyphosis Treatment Options Do I Have?

-Kyphosis, also known as Scheuermann’s Disease or Scheuermann’s Kyphosis, affects the sagittal plane, or side view (see illustration) of the spine.
+Kyphosis, also known as Scheuermann’s Disorder or Scheuermann’s Kyphosis, affects the sagittal plane, or side view (see illustration) of the spine.
 The normal thoracic spine (upper spine) should have a gentle rounding behind the shoulders.
 Typical cases of thoracic kyphosis include curves from 20° to 40° when viewed from the side.
 Once the curve progresses beyond those degrees, kyphosis is considered to be present.
 Most patients discover Kyphosis after they receive comments about their poor posture.
 However, x-rays provide the best diagnosis and allow for measurement of the degrees of curve.

 Spine surgery for kyphosis is usually advised only when curves have progressed beyond 80°.
 If Kyphosis has affected the mid-spine at more than 60° to 70° of kyphosis, surgery might be advised, as well.
 Other symptoms requiring surgery could include unusual vertebral compaction or severe back pain caused by kyphosis.